 With the staggering amount of data produced every day, this one is a promising option for at least the next few years.

 Most software developers don’t work on programs that are available for commercial use.
-Instead, they work on the internal tools of an organisation.
-These tools are crucial for the success of a company since they optimise the business process, producing better results.
+Instead, they work on the internal tools of an organization.
+These tools are crucial for the success of a company since they optimize the business process, producing better results.

-Enterprise developers need to have an in-depth understanding of the organisational hierarchy, workings and business flow to create practical tools that meet the purpose.
+Enterprise developers need to have an in-depth understanding of the organizational hierarchy, workings and business flow to create practical tools that meet the purpose.